 Board, Board Committees, and selected Officers Performance Assessment

-The Board conducts a self-assessment each calendar year to evaluate the performance of the Board as a whole, the Board Committees and the individual directors.
-The process, which includes an evaluation of the performance of the CEO and the CAE, enables the Board to identify strengths, and areas for improvement and to elicit individual director’s feedback and views on the Company’s strategy, performance, and future direction.
+The Board conducts an annual self-assessment to evaluate the performance of the Board as a whole, its Committees, and individual Directors.
+The process also includes the evaluation of the Chief Executive Officer (CEO) and the Chief Audit Executive (CAE).
+This assessment enables the Board to identify strengths, address areas for improvement, and gather valuable feedback from each Director regarding the Company’s strategy, performance, and future direction.

 Annual Corporate Governance Report

-The Company filed with the SEC on 30 June 2022 a copy of its Annual Corporate Governance Report (ACGR) for 2022.
-The SEC Form – Annual Corporate Governance Report shall be used as a tool to disclose Public Companies’ and Registered Issuers’ compliance / non-compliance with the recommendations provided under the Code of Corporate Governance for Public Companies and Registered Issuers, which follows the “comply or explain” approach, pursuant to SEC Memorandum Circular No. 24, Series of 2019 and SEC Memorandum Circular No. 19, Series of 2020.
+The Company submits its Annual Corporate Governance Report (ACGR) to the SEC on a yearly basis.
+The ACGR serves as a disclosure tool for Public Companies and Registered Issuers to report their compliance or non-compliance with the recommendations under the Code of Corporate Governance for Public Companies and Registered Issuers, which adopts the “comply or explain” approach, in accordance with SEC Memorandum Circular No. 24, Series of 2019 and SEC Memorandum Circular No. 19, Series of 2020.

 Policy Review and Alignment

-The Company’s CG policies, including the Manual and the Code of Business Conduct and Ethics, are reviewed at least once every two years to ensure that they are appropriate for the Company, benchmarked with global best practices, and compliant with all applicable laws, rules, and regulations.
+The Company’s CG policies, including the Manual and the Code of Business Conduct and Ethics, are periodically reviewed and updated to ensure continued relevance, alignment with global best practices, and full compliance with applicable laws, rules, and regulations.

 Online Quiz and Perception Survey

-The level of observance of the CG Rules and the principles of accountability, integrity, fairness, and transparency, are monitored through the results of Online Quizzes as well as questions propounded during learning interventions, reports to the CGO of complaints or violations of CG and other Company policies, and feedback from collaboration with various business units of the Company.
+The Company monitors the observance of CG rules and adherence to the principles of accountability, integrity, fairness, and transparency through various mechanisms.
+These include the results of online quizzes, questions raised during learning interventions, reports submitted to the Corporate Governance Office regarding complaints or policy violations, and feedback gathered through collaboration with different business units.